Stories from Congo

 Team BBC Raises Over $50,000 for the Congo Clinic Initiative

-Pastor Dennis Carlson Faith Covenant Church Farmington Hills, Michigan Dear Friends, Thanks for your prayers, support and encouragement for our Fourth Annual Brothers Biking for [...]
+Pastor Dennis Carlson Faith Covenant Church Farmington Hills, Michigan Dear Friends, Thanks for your prayers, support and encouragement for our [...]

 Remembering Dr. Kurt Lindquist

 We are very saddened to share with you the passing of Dr. Kurt Lindquist on June 15, 2019.
-Kurt was a PCP Medical Ambassador and [...]
+Kurt was [...]

 A Mother’s Blessing